Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What happens during paracentesis?

 - Your healthcare provider will tap on and feel your abdomen to decide where to insert the needle.
-He or she may also use an ultrasound to help decide where to insert the needle.
+Your provider may also use an ultrasound to help decide where to insert the needle.
 Numbing medicine will be put on your skin where the procedure will be done.
 This medicine will help prevent pain.
 A needle will be inserted into your abdominal cavity.
 A syringe will be attached to the needle to remove a small amount of fluid.

 - To remove a larger amount of fluid, a needle will be inserted into your abdominal cavity.
 A catheter (small, thin tube) is attached to the needle and the needle is removed.
 The catheter tubing will be attached to a suction device to help remove the fluid.
 The fluid will drain into a container attached to the tubing.
 The removal of large amounts of fluid may take up to 6 hours.
-When your healthcare provider has pulled enough fluid from your abdomen, he or she will remove the catheter.
+When your healthcare provider has pulled enough fluid from your abdomen, the catheter will be removed.
 Your wound (procedure site) will be covered with a bandage.
 The fluid may be sent to a lab for tests.

 You may need to lie on the side without the wound for up to 2 hours.
 This may prevent fluid leakage from your wound.
 If the wound leaks and will not stop, your healthcare provider may stitch the area closed.
 You may need fluids or volume expanders given through your IV after your procedure.
 These fluids include albumin or saline.
 Albumin is a protein found in your blood.
 The IV fluids help prevent a drop in your blood pressure.